algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 Attempts to rewrite the history of an algorithm's source repository will be rejected, as doing so could potentially break prior versions of the algorithm.

+Algorithmia does not currently support SSH as a means of cloning algorithm repositories {: .notice-info}

 #### Editing Your Algorithm Source in the Algorithmia Web App

 Algorithms which host their source within Algorithmia can be edited directly from our web app.
 As an algorithm owner, simply click on the "Source Code" tab within an algorithm page to get started.